-The minds behind Chef Challenge, a Chopped-inspired pop-up event, are determined to put Syracuse on the map, and they say they’re the answer.
+The minds behind Chef Challenge, a Chopped-inspired pop-up event, are determined to put Syracuse on the map and solve cuse’s culinary identity crisis.

 Since October of last year, Chef Challenge has been hosted at multiple restaurants across Syracuse.
 The head chef churns out a minimum of four courses from mystery boxes of local produce to over two dozen people who stand eagerly watching, phones in hand.

 The last Chef Challenge was hosted by The Mission Restaurant, where head chef and owner Steve Morrison and his sous chef, Shayne Cohen, served a 5-course meal.
 It began with sunchoke soup, drizzled with parsley-jalapeño oil, and sprinkled with bacon lardons, with a curled leaf of fried sage resting on top.
 Next was a pickle plate by Cohen, with sunchokes, shiitake mushrooms, watermelon radishes, ancho chiles, and Idared apples, quick pickled and cooled, allowing them to retain their flavor.

 The chef kept his dishes true to The Mission’s Latin American background, also serving a blue corn tostada, with mushrooms from Little Sprouts Farm outside Rochester, guacamole, and a poached farm fresh egg.
 Then came pollo en escabeche, a whole chicken from Grindstone Farm, rubbed down with a multitude of spices and braised in a vinegar-based sauce.
 Morrison finished the night with a savory fruit-filled empanada.